 - Mark Spaethe - TTL Board AVG replacement (Pic1, Pic2)

-- This board was supplied with many, if not all, of the 2011 reproduction Quantum boards (by KLOV member Tronic).
+- This board was supplied with several of the 2011 reproduction Quantum boards (by KLOV member Tronic).

 My opinion on Activity LED function: